Mjz86/c_colon/mcc.md

-- c colon symbols are *not* interpositioned :
+- c colon symbols are *not* interpositioned by deafult :

 0. we do not want the overhead of the global offset table(GOT) by deafult, as it takes a toll on all calls from shared libraries even thoes thar are never interpositioned (see the shared libraries cppcon video).